shangeethas/ml_sum_function_surround/README.md

 |1                   |Sequential| 1            |Regular densely-connected   |    1      |uniform           |  relu    | SGD     | 0.01        |
 |2                   |Sequential| 1            |Regular densely-connected   |    1      |uniform           |  relu    | SGD     | 0.001       |

 After completion of learning, both models are saved in h5 format.
+An epoch is a single pass through the entire training set, during iterative training of a neural network, followed by testing of the verification set.

 ### Validation Phase
 Following surround inbuilt command is used for validating model based on validation data set.